frederic-perez/AmE-dictionary/dictionary.md

 __potatoes__ :pencil2:
 __pothole__ _n_ :three::hammer: (potholes)
 __potholed__ _The island's potholed highways._
-__potluck__  :three:  Comes from the practice of throwing leftovers in a pot--with luck determining how good the stew would taste.
+__potluck__ _n_ :three: Comes from the practice of throwing leftovers in a pot--with luck determining how good the stew would taste.
 (Farlex Trivia dictionary) _A church potluck._
 __poultices__ _n_ :four::hammer: _Salves, poultices, and plasters._
 __pounce on__ _v_ :four::hammer: _Critics pounced on the showiness._
 __pounce__ _v_ :three::hammer: (pounced)